ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 ### 3.3 Installing Climpact

 Once you have installed R and downloaded and extracted Climpact onto your computer you will need to install the R packages that Climpact requires.
 This only needs to be completed once.
-Watch the video below for a demonstration of installing Climpact in Windows 10, or follow the steps outlined below.

 **In Windows** open R and select *File->Change dir...* and select the *climpact-master* directory created in section 3.2.
 Then at the R command line type ```source('installers/climpact.master.installer.r').```